nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 #### GpuAndCpuMixin
 In the previous decorators example we discussed utilizing various helper methods available in the {py:mod}`~morpheus.utils.type_utils` module to assist in writing code which is able to operate in both CPU and GPU execution modes.
 To simplify this further the `GpuAndCpuMixin` mixin adds these helper methods to the class.
 At time of writing they are:

-- `df_type_str` - Returns either "cudf" or "pandas".
+- `df_type_str` - Returns either `"cudf"` or `"pandas"`.
 - `get_df_pkg` - Returns either the `cudf` or `pandas` module.
 - `get_df_class` - Returns either the `cudf.DataFrame` or `pandas.DataFrame` class.

 ### Stages with C++ implementations
 C++ stages have the ability to interact with cuDF DataFrames via the [libcudf](https://docs.rapids.ai/api/libcudf/stable/) library, however no such C++ library exists for pandas DataFrames.
 As a result, any stages which contain both a Python and a C++ implementation, the Python implementation will be used in CPU mode, and the C++ implementation will be used in GPU mode.
 A stage which contains only a C++ implementation will not be able to run in CPU mode.

-For these stages, the Python implemtation is then free to assume DataFrames are of type `pandas.DataFrame` and tensors are of type `numpy.ndarray`.
+For these stages, the Python implementation is then free to assume DataFrames are of type `pandas.DataFrame` and tensors are of type `numpy.ndarray`.